- A good 2.1 Honours undergraduate degree. If you studied your first degree outside the UK, see the international entry requirements.

 - technical summaries

 Each semester is organised around two core modules exploring the theory and methodologies needed to complete the end of programme project.
 The modules in this programme have varying methods of delivery and assessment.
-For more details of each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue which is for the 2018–2019 academic year; some elements may be subject to change for 2019 entry.
+For more details of each module, including weekly contact hours, teaching methods and assessment, please see our website; some elements may be subject to change for 2020 entry.

 Fees and funding